JanviMahajan14/Smvdu_Blog/README.md

 thus allowing you to connect to your classmates, juniors and even to your seniors for seeking help.
 This platform is created using javascript and HTML

+You can view the screenshots of the app [here](https://github.com/JanviMahajan14/Smvdu_Blog/tree/main/Screenshots)

 ## Development

 ### Backend